Rock Island, IL

 And notice that “bend” has been moved.
 It qualifies not the road, as in line one, not the way there, but the swaying willows, which are there, bending, adjusting, accommodating whatever comes.

-So one certain bend gives way to another, and “still” carries its usual double sense, recapitulating the speaker’s motionless arrest and suggesting what might have abided still, had a certain pair of hands held a certain face—and had two eyes met in a certain decisive way.
+So one certain bend gives way to another, and “still” carries its usual double sense, recapitulating the speaker’s motionless arrest and suggesting what might have abided still, had a certain pair of hands held a certain face—and had two sets of eyes met in a certain decisive way.

 But they didn’t, and the heart nearly cracks to think on it.